Icon-Newsletter

 Installment purchase: Pay the net selling price in 12 monthly installments.

-Purchase through housing loan: Start making your monthly amortization payments after 30 days from loan takeout date.
+Purchase through housing loan: Start making monthly amortization payments after 30 days from the loan takeout date.
 Use the Pag-IBIG housing loan calculator to compute your monthly amortization.

 pag-ibig acquired assets - tips on how to buy foreclosed properties in pag-ibig

-Before you make a reservation or purchase a foreclosed property, be sure to visit the unit to check for structural damage and anything that needs fixing.
-Verify also the provided information on the property, such as its lot and floor area.
+Before you make a reservation or purchase properties for sale/properties under negotiated sale or public auctions, be sure to visit the unit to check for structural damage and anything that needs fixing.
+Verify the provided information on the property, such as its lot and floor area.

-Proceed with the bidding or reservation of the property only when you're sure that it fits your desired qualities.
+Proceed with the bidding or reservation of the property only when you're sure it meets your requirements.

 Beware of fixers and fake agents or employees of the Pag-IBIG Fund.
 Make your payments only in the Pag-IBIG office.
 Even agents and brokers are prohibited from collecting or accepting payments for the purchase.

 The Pag-IBIG Acquired Assets page specifies which foreclosed properties are occupied or vacant.
-Buying or bidding on an occupied property can cause you trouble later on if the occupants refuse to vacate it.
+Buying or bidding on an occupied property can cause trouble later if the occupants refuse to vacate it.

 Final Thoughts

-Pag-IBIG acquired assets are a worthy investment for both homebuyers and real estate investors in the Philippines.
-You can find the perfect property for you, as long as you understand the entire process of bidding or purchasing a foreclosed property from Pag-IBIG.
+Pag-IBIG acquired assets are a worthy investment for homebuyers and real estate investors in the Philippines.
+You can find the perfect property at your desired location within your budget if you understand the bidding process or how to buy foreclosed properties in Pag-IBIG.

 Sources: